 - An earned terminal degree in the discipline or closely related field. - Only tenure track faculty at the rank of assistant professor, associate professor and professor are eligible for tenure.
 Instructor-track and visiting faculty are not eligible for tenure.
-All other academic staff positions are not eligible for tenure. - Classroom instruction must be judged by the department head as at least "satisfactory" in four of the last five annual evaluations. - Scholarship and service must be judged by the department head as at least "satisfactory" in a majority of annual evaluations.
+All other academic staff positions are not eligible for tenure. - Classroom instruction must be judged by the department head as at least "satisfactory" in four of the last five annual evaluations. - Scholarship and service must be judged by the department head as "satisfactory" in a majority of annual evaluations.

-The department head and dean, in consultation with the DPTC and Vice President for Academic Affairs, will make determinations of what constitutes "closely related fields."
+The DPTC and department head in consultation with the dean and in keeping with accreditor deadlines will make final determinations of what constitutes "closely related fields."

-Even though the performance of a faculty member may be judged insufficient by an evaluator, the application must be allowed to proceed through the system if the faculty member so desires.
+Even though the teaching performance of a faculty member may be judged insufficient by an evaluator, the application must be allowed to proceed through the system if the faculty member so desires.

-All terminal degrees must be received from an accredited institution.
+All terminal degrees must be received from an institution accredited at the time of the awarding of the degree.